segabl/pd2-streamlined-heisting/README.md

 - Adds proper difficulty scaling such that every difficulty feels different from the previous one instead of either barely a change or an extreme change
 - Reduces player grace period times scaling with difficulty (from 0.3s on normal down to 0.15s on DS) but makes it always use the full duration
 - Makes each difficulty have custom player revive health percentages (from 65% on normal to 5% on DS)
-- Reduces the amount of active cops (especially on DS) and spawn pool size, DS keeps being difficult through other changes
+- Reduces the amount of active cops (especially on DS) and scales it with difficulty, DS keeps being difficult through other changes
 - Makes Bulldozer armor scale with difficulty (scales with the regular HP multiplier, from 1 on normal up to 8 on DS)
+- Scales assault duration with difficulty and reduces spawn pool so it's actually possible to end the assault earlier when spawns are exhausted

 ### Miscellaneous other changes